 There is a fee of $200 with all materials included.
 Our Moderator is Mike Haas, who holds a Master's degree in History from DePaul University and writes for several publications.

 This theater class invites native speakers and more advanced German students (at Level 2 and above) to use the content of interesting plays to increase their German language fluency.
 The goal is to enjoy the creative process of speaking German and at the same time develop skills needed for critical dialog and discussion.
-Drama excerpts become basis for improvisations of short scenes and dialogs.
+Drama excerpts become the basis for improvisations of short scenes and dialogs.
 Students practice speaking, reading and pronunciation.
-There is an opportunity to also create and write original plays.
+There is also an opportunity to create and write original plays.

 The plays, by both German and foreign playwrights, such as Strauss, Brecht, Boell, Kisch, Schlemmer, Kroetz, Beckett, Hochhuth, Feuchtwanger and Mueller, are read in the original German language.
 While discussing the content of the plays, students learn about people living in different parts of Germany, Austria and Switzerland during many different time periods, and become deeply engaged in the life of the German-speaking people.
 This season, we are reading and discussing excerpts by Sandeep Aggarvval ("Die Freunde"), Eileen Ferguson ("The Creationist Museum") and Botho Strauss ("The Hypochonder").

 The instructor, Marianna Buchwald, a native German speaker, worked as language arts teacher at the German Cultural Center, Goethe Institute, Chicago, Illinois.
 She taught German theater courses using plays by Brecht, Handke, Botho Strauss, Duerrenmatt and Boell.
-She currently produces plays in Germany once a year in her home town Hannover and has produced performances with the German Theater class at the DANK Haus since 2013.
+She currently produces plays in Germany once a year in her home town of Hannover and has produced performances with the German Theater class at the DANK Haus since 2013.
 She also directed youth at Carl Sandburg High School to perform German plays, fairy tales and improvisation and taught German singing.
 Please visit www.internationalartadventures.com for more information.